nibblonian9/Data-Practices-Task/README.md

 ## Task

-Using the provided data, you must import the csv tables to any SQL server of your choice (MySQL, PostgreSQL, etc.), clean up the data and look for any anomalies and compute the following metrics as table views (more points for additional metrics) and visualise them for each metric.
+Using the provided data, you must import the csv tables to any SQL server of your choice (MySQL, PostgreSQL, etc.) (added points if you can do the job on spark (pyspark, sparklyr, or basic spark-submit, etc.)), clean up the data and look for any anomalies and compute the following metrics as table views (more points for additional metrics) and visualise them for each metric.

+The data is till March, 2022.
+You can also extract current data from the fire department opendata api (https://data.sfgov.org/Public-Safety/Fire-Incidents/wr8u-xric).
+Try to see if you can connect it with the live API.

 ### Metrics